Shajarehnaameh Project

 1.3.4.3.4 Daughter.
 Her descendants?

-1.3.5 Morassa Khanom Qajar Qovanlu, m.
-Mohammad Nasser Khan.
-Their son:
+1.3.5 Morassa Khanom Qajar Qovanlou, m.
+Mohammad Ebrahim Khan Sardar Qajar Davalou.
+Their children:

 1.3.?
-Other children of Mohammad Khan Qajar Qovanlu?
+Other children of Mohammad Khan Qajar Qovanlou?

 -------------------

-1.5 Fatemeh Khanom, wife of Mohammad Hassan Khan Qajar, son of Fath Ali Khan Qajar Qovanlu, ancestor of the Qajar Ruling House.
+1.5 Fatemeh Khanom, wife of Mohammad Hassan Khan Qajar, son of Fath Ali Khan Qajar Qovanlou, ancestor of the Qajar Ruling House.
 They had two sons and one daughter:

 1.5.1 Agha Mohammad Khan Qajar.
 No issue.

 1.5.2 Hossein Qoli Khan Qajar, "Djahansouz Shah."
 He married ...
-Khanom, daughter of Mohammad Khan Ezz-od-Dinlu Qajar, "Mahd-e Olia" (I).
+Khanom, daughter of Mohammad Khan Ezz-od-Dinlou Qajar, "Mahd-e Olia" (I).
 He has two children:

 1.5.2.1 Fath Ali Khan Qajar, "Baba Khan."
 Later Fath Ali Shah Qajar.
 His descendants: